 Passport

+The passport is built rigid and immalleable — in fixedness failing to describe a broader world.
 Then all dimensions codified on paper manage to index an implicit value declaration.
-Sensibilities carried into design of the technology are made indelible, and so innate political restriction emerges through both lack of imagination and the very practice of institution.
-The passport will privilege only a single designation at a time, by parameters deemed relevant at point of creation.
+Sensibilities are made indelible, and innate restriction emerges by limited imagination.
 The construction is revealed as incommensurable to any pluralistic model of identity.
-The gesture of the shred then affords the possibility to imagine an alternative construction.
+The gesture of the shred then affords the possibility to imagine alternative, by a manufacture of strategic ignorance.

 About